spacetelescope/PyFITS/docs/source/users_guide/users_headers.rst

 A FITS header consists of card images.

 A card images in a FITS header consists of a keyword name, a value, and optionally a comment.
-Physically, it takes 80 columns (bytes) - without carriage return - in a FITS file's storage form.
-In PyFITS, each card image is manifested by a Card object.
+Physically, it takes 80 columns (bytes)--without carriage return--in a FITS file's storage format.
+In PyFITS, each card image is manifested by a `Card` object.
 There are also special kinds of cards: commentary cards (see above) and card images taking more than one 80-column card image.
 The latter will be discussed later.

+Most of the time the details of dealing with cards are handled by the `Header` object, and it is not necessary to directly manipulate cards.
+In fact, most `Header` methods that accept a (keyword, value) or (keyword, value, comment) tuple as an argument can also take a `Card` object as an argument.  `Card` objects are just wrappers around that header that provide the logic for parsing and formatting individual cards in a header.
+But there's nothing gained by manually using a `Card` object, except to examine how a card might appear in a header before actually adding it to the header.

-Most of the time, a new Card object is created with the Card constructor:
+A new Card object is created with the `Card` constructor:
 ``Card(key, value, comment)``.
 For example:

     >>> c1 = pyfits.Card('temp', 80.0, 'temperature, floating value')